dc-js/dc.js/docs/api-latest.md

 <a name="dc.heatMap+cols"></a>
 #### heatMap.cols ⇒ <code>Array.&lt;(String\|Number)&gt;</code> &#124; <code>[heatMap](#dc.heatMap)</code>
 Gets or sets the keys used to create the columns of the heatmap, as an array.
-By default, all the values will be fetched from the data using the key accessor.
+By default, all the values will be fetched from the data using the key accessor, and they will be sorted in ascending order.

 **Kind**: instance property of <code>[heatMap](#dc.heatMap)</code>